-As we wind down from the summer festivities and enter the colorful Fall, many local businesses can catch their breath and spend the next few months focusing on the business-building tasks they have been putting off.
+Depending on your location, this may be the time of year when small businesses can catch their breath and spend some time focusing on the business-building tasks they have been putting off.
 One of the tasks that should be at the top of your To Do list is a review of your online presence.

 Over the years, I have met with many business owners who tell me they are too small to worry about being on the web, but that is simply not true.
 In fact, businesses in small communities, and especially those looking to attract tourists, need to be easy to find, and in today’s world, that means being online.